Onesco/docs-gen/package/README.md

 > *note that you need to used the bodyParser first as the assess to the query body depends on it, and the only required field to be provided is the express app*

 - ### 2.
 Use the Validator
-> *Import the validator function from the docgen package and pass it as the middleware function in any path operation you want to validate and generate documentation for*
+> *Import the validator function from the valdocs package and pass it as the middleware function in any path operation you want to validate and generate documentation for*

 ```
 ...
-const {validator} = require('docgen')
+const {validator} = require('valdocs')

 app.get('/',validator(), (req, res)=>{
     res.send('welcome')